Watchdog Timer

 For IWDG, whether the IWDG can keep running or gating in sleep mode depends on the LPEN bit.

 Each system watchdog timer can maintain its registers but keep freezing in sleep mode.
-Counting down will resume after leaving from sleep.
+Counting down will resume after leaving sleep.

 Register Protection